Pest control FAQ

 Some of the diseases in which rats are known to carry are very similar to mice, however their strain of Lymphocytic Choriomeningitis can be more likely to develop into the following health problems:

-- : fever, high temperature, nausea, vomiting, confused mental state, drowsiness, aggression, seizures, loss of motor control and aversion to lights.
+- Brain - fever, high temperature, nausea, vomiting, confused mental state, drowsiness, aggression, seizures, loss of motor control and aversion to lights.

 There are two specific species of ants that are subject to pest control in the UK, these include:

-- How do I know if I have a problem with ants?
+How can I tell if I have a mice or rat problem?

 Depending on the severity of the ant infestation, signs can include the sheer amount you will see along surfaces in your home or garden, as well as discovering an ants nest.
 Signs of a garden ants nest can be spotting mounds of earth, this will be the entrance of the ants nest.